wnfs-wg/spec/spec/private-wnfs.md

 `: (PrivateDirectory, Array<string>) -> Hash<Namefilter>`

-Resolving paths in the private filesystem is always relative.
+Resolving paths in the private file system is always relative.
 The private partition is actually a forest of trees, and you may not know what other cryptrees exist in there next to what an app may consider the "root".
 We sometimes refer to the private forest as a "dark forest".

 Path resolving can happen in three modes:
 - Resolve the current snapshot: You only resolve the current snapshot of a version.
 This only requires a content key for decryption.